Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 José Martí Birthpalce Museum

 José Martí is the national apostle of Cuba, he was a writer, journalist and intellectual during the era of independence wars against Spain.
-He played a big patriotic role and he's mentioned in the Constitution of the Republic of Cuba, as an ideological guide, as well as political and social model.
-In a few words, Martí is the symbol of the Cuban struggle for national freedom, he was also the intellectual author of the Cuban Revolution according to Fidel Castro and the biggest exponent of the independent spirit of Cuba.
+He played a big patriotic role and he's mentioned in the Constitution of the Republic of Cuba, as an ideological guide, as well as political and social model, considered the symbol of the Cuban struggle for national freedom and the intellectual author of the Cuban Revolution and the biggest exponent of the independent spirit of Cuba.

-In Old Havana the museum of José Martí native house is located.
-As a museum it was founded in January 1925, long before the Cuban Revolution, and it shows the works of Martí as a politician, intellectual and writer.
+The native house of José Martí museum is located in Old Havana.
+As a museum it was founded in January 1925, long before the Cuban Revolution took place, and it shows the works of Martí as a politician, intellectual and writer.

 The museum offers guided visits, courses and martian reading, monthly exhibitions, video watching and concerts.
 It is one of the most visited places by tourists and it's located on Leonor Pérez street between Picota and Egido.